-- Having too many credit searches – Multiple applications means multiple hard searches on your credit file, and too many in a short space of time can put a dent in your credit score.
+- Having too many credit searches – if you apply for credit many times this leaves a lot of hard searches on your credit file.
+Too many of these searches in a short space of time can lower your credit score.

 If any of the above applies to you, bad credit credit cards could be an option to help improve your credit rating.

 You can apply for a credit card if you have bad credit, but you should make sure it’s the right card for your circumstances.